writethedocs/www/docs/conf/na/2015/news/conference-sold-out-schedule-party.md

 We just sent off the order for badges, and everything is getting quite real.

-If you missed this year's Portland conference, don't fret.
+If you missed this year's Portland conference, worry not!
-Our [European conference](http://www.writethedocs.org/conf/eu/2015/) will be in Prague at the end of August, and the [Call for Proposals](http://www.writethedocs.org/conf/eu/2015/cfp/) is still open!
+Our [European conference](http://www.writethedocs.org/conf/eu/2015/) will be in Prague at the end of August, and the [Call for Proposals](http://www.writethedocs.org/conf/eu/2015/cfp/) is still open.
 Tell all your European friends, or take the trip with us.